Linear Communication Model Examples With Pros and Cons

 Aristotle’s Model of Communication

 The three types of communication models are linear, interactive, and transactional.
-Aristotle's communication theory is the initial linear model followed by Shannon-Weaver and Lasswell's communication model.
+Aristotle’s communication theory is the initial linear model, followed by Shannon and Weaver’s and Lasswell’s communication models.

 Aristotle’s Linear Model of Communication

-Aristotle's communication model explains a one-way communication process, which is a linear communication model.
+Aristotle’s communication model describes a one-way, linear communication process.
 The linear communication model excludes feedback, whereas the transactional (two-way) model includes feedback.
-There is no feedback in Aristotle's communication model; hence, it is known as Aristotle's linear model of communication.
+Aristotle’s communication model lacks feedback; hence, it is known as the linear model of communication.

 Five Elements of Aristotle’s Communication Model

-Aristotle's communication model is designed to explain delivering a persuasive speech.
-The five components of Aristotle's communication model are speaker, speech, occasion, audience, and effect.
+Aristotle’s communication model is designed to explain how to deliver a persuasive speech.
+The five components of Aristotle’s communication model are:

 Aristotle's Model of Communication